Foundation Board of Directors

 Carole Brito Besser served as chair of the Leadership and Board Development Committee.
 She now serves on the board of directors of the Santa Fe Community Foundation.
 Retired from New Mexico Highlands University, she spent 30 years as a K-graduate level educator.
 She is also founder and president of the consulting firm LEAD: Leadership, Education, Assessment and Development for Excellence.
 Ms. Brito has a BS from the University of New Mexico and an MA in Educational Administration from Highlands.

 Dr. Robert Glick served on the Leadership and Board Development Committees.
 He is a former executive director of the St. Vincent Hospital Foundation.
 Dr. Glick earned his doctorate in Comparative Literature from Indiana University.
 He was a professor of English and Comparative Literature at the University of Cincinnati, the University of Maryland, and a Visiting Fellow at Yale University.

-Ms. Nancy Witter served on the Philanthropy Committee.
+Nancy Witter, PhD; served on the Philanthropy Committee.
 A retired clinical psychologist, she has served on numerous professional and nonprofit boards in Santa Fe.
 She was a Phi Beta Kappa scholarship recipient, and earned a BS from the University of Iowa and an MS from Purdue University.